CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-azure-permissions.md

 CenturyLink IT Service Management | Azure | **Per agreement.** Design and delivery.
 Potentially including application architecture, consulting services, solution design, configuration, installation and migration.| Contact your account representative.
 CenturyLink Service Management | Azure | **Per agreement** For run-state environments following design and deliver.
 Potentially including Account Management, Technical Account management, governance, and application management. | Contact your account representative.
 Microsoft | Azure | **Infrastructure** Troubleshoot and provide technical guidance for customer issues escalated through CenturyLink including undocumented scenarios and service impacting events.  | [Microsoft SLA](http://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=37)

+### Contacting Cloud Application Manager Support

+We’re sorry you’re having an issue in [Cloud Application Manager](https://www.ctl.io/cloud-application-manager/).
+Please review the [troubleshooting tips](..Troubleshooting/troubleshooting-tips.md), or contact [Cloud Application Manager support](mailto:cloudsupport@centurylink.com) with details and screenshots where possible.

+For issues related to API calls, send the request body along with details related to the issue.

+In the case of a box error, share the box in the workspace that your organization and Cloud Application Manager can access and attach the logs.
+* Linux: SSH and locate the log at /var/log/elasticbox/elasticbox-agent.log
+* Windows: RDP into the instance to locate the log at ProgramDataElasticBoxLogselasticbox-agent.log